KSV2001/astro_diffusion/README.md

 |------------|------------|
 | ![Base Model](examples/base_blackhole.png) | ![LoRA Model](examples/lora_blackhole.png) |

+LoRA is better at generating the axial relativisitic jets and the accretion disc.

 #### Prompt 2
 > "A supermassive black hole in a tidal disruption event with a nearby large star.
 The relativistic jets are at a very high contrast, with immense gravitational distortion of the surrounding cosmos.
 The central event horizon is pitch black."

 | Base Model | LoRA Model |
 |------------|------------|
 | ![Base Model](examples/base_blackhole_2.png) | ![LoRA Model](examples/lora_blackhole_2.png) |

+The prompt clearly says to model the central part as pitch blck but the base model fails.
+LoRA captures it better.

 ### Frontend Preview